 Air Sampling

 Air sampling is the most common form of sampling to assess the level of mold.
 Sampling of the inside and outdoor air is conducted and the results of the level of mold spores inside the premises and outside are compared.
 Often, air sampling will provide positive identification of the existence of non-visible mold.
+A popular DIY mold air test kit is this one from My Mold Detective.

 Surface Testing for Mold